hankmorgan/UWReverseEngineering/Guide to the Ultima Underworlds.md

 Bits fields are referred to as zero based.
 Eg bit 0 is the first bit in a value.

+Sections of the document that are taken wholesale from uwformats.txt are prepended with the text **UWFormats.txt:**

 ## Differences Between ``UW1`` and ``UW2``
 * ``UW2`` uses a compressed ``lev.ark`` file.
 * ``UW2`` has a different lev.ark block structure.